wearefine/fae/docs/quickstart-guide.md

 Fae's forms will honor any standard validation rules defined in the model.
 Fae even has some [helpers for common validation scenerios](https://www.faecms.com/documentation/topics-models#validation).

-To add form validations to our articles, we just need to define them in `app/models/article.rb`
+To add form validations to our articles, we just need to define them in `app/models/article.rb`:

 ```ruby
 validates :title, presence: true
 validated :slug, Fae.validation_helpers.slug
 ```

 Fae uses [Judge](https://github.com/joecorcoran/judge) for client side validations.
-The caveat is Judge requires you to expose any attributes that have a uniqueness validation.
+Judge requires you to expose any attributes that have a uniqueness validation.
 You can do this in `config/initializers/jugde.rb`:

 ```ruby
 Judge.configure do